 At the massive conference, executives shared where they are prioritizing investments in in-store technology, omnichannel sales and marketing, loyalty programs, data security and more.
 Here are five top trends we spotted at the show.

 We also discovered a dozen or so cool retail technologies at the NRF Innovation Lab.
-Check them out at our sister site, here.

 To succeed, omnichannel must be more than surface strategy.
 For many retailers, the website and stores carry the same logo and branding, but under the covers, data is still siloed.
 Only by fully integrating customer databases, inventory management platforms and financial systems can you really know your buyers.